aleshaleksey/fansys23/08-spell-list.md

 **Description**: Grants up to 7 entities the ability to travel the voids and barriers that exist between realms, and reach the nearest otherworlds.
 These might be the nearest stars or the closest layers of the immaterial world (spirit realms, elemental planes, etc).
 An unwilling target may make a WIS save vs the caster's Threshold to end the spell upon themselves (hence negating the effects).

 To travel, the target must move 5ft with a destination in mind.
 If the traveller moves 5ft with no destination in mind, they are transported to the nearest valid destination.
-If the traveller is unable to move 5ft, then the spell activates the moment they do and remains active until that moment.
+If the traveller is unable to move 5ft, then the spell remains dormant and activates the moment they regain the ability.
 Any attempt to travel by any modality will result in an otherworld step being made.

 No time is seen to pass from the perspective of the traveller during their journey.
 From the perspective of an observer in the realm of departure, the target is seen to freeze for a moment an then flicker out of existence.
 Likewise, on the realm of destination, it is seen to appear with very little happening in between.
 As such the "step" does not provoke attacks of opportunity from entities on either side.